Colin Moulding

 Colin Ivor Moulding (born 17 August 1955) is an English bassist, singer, and songwriter who was one of the core members of the rock band XTC.
-Moulding wrote their first three charting UK singles: "Life Begins at the Hop" (1979), "Making Plans for Nigel" (1979) and "Generals and Majors" (1980).
+Moulding wrote three of their earliest charting UK singles: "Life Begins at the Hop" (1979), "Making Plans for Nigel" (1979) and "Generals and Majors" (1980).

 Early life

-Moulding was born in Swindon on 17 August 1955 to working class parents.
+Colin Moulding was born in Swindon on 17 August 1955 to working class parents.
 His father, Charlie, chiefly worked for British Rail and his mother, Vera, worked part-time as a laundry woman.
+Moulding has a brother, Graham, who is five years his senior.
 While his childhood was happy, he was described as being "painfully shy".

 In 1970, Moulding heard "All Right Now" by Free, who became his favorite band and spurred him to take up the bass guitar.
 Moulding later said, "In my early teens I had pretty high hopes of doing something academic, but once I'd discovered music it all went out the window.
 I started growing my hair and got totally engrossed in the scene."
 His long hair eventually led to him being expelled from school.
 In 1972, he acquired a mustard-coloured Fender Jazz bass and met local drummer Terry Chambers, and the two would eventually form a short-lived band that played cover songs.